Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Read more about Rentals for Groups and Conferences.

-The default forms are used when a new program or rental is created.
+The default forms and field sets are used when a new program or rental is created.
+We'll discuss Field Sets later in this article.

 Only one default can be designated in each system area (registration, remote-registration, waitlist, and rental-inquiry).